skbormann/stata-tools/sgpv/README.md

   * Added dialog boxes for all commands except for the sgpv-command.
 Instructions how to add the dialogs to the menubar can be found inside the respective **command**.dlg file.

 ### fdrisk
+* Version 0.97a: Made error messages hopefully more understandable.
 * Version 0.97 : Added another input check for the pi0 option.
 Options altspace and nullspace deal now with spaces, but require their arguments now in "" if spaces are to be used with formulas.
 * Version 0.96 : Minor bugfixes; added all missing examples from the R-code to the help file and some more details
 * Version 0.95 : Updated documentation, added more possibilities to abbreviate options, probably last Github release before submission to SSC